Check back in July for Fall Workshop information…

 An essayist and journalist, Jane Gordon Julien is a longtime contributing writer for The New York Times.
 Her work has been published in magazines and newspapers throughout the nation, including the Los Angeles Times, Newsday, Northeast Magazine, NBC/Today.com, and for the Associated Press and was recently included in the anthology, “Words Matter.”
 She has served as an adjunct journalism professor at the University of Alabama-Birmingham and a guest lecturer at the University of Connecticut.
 Jane holds a master’s degree from Sarah Lawrence College, where she was assistant editor at the literary journal Lumina, and a bachelor’s degree from the highly acclaimed University of Missouri-Columbia School of Journalism.

 From Jane: “Select a life experience about which you want to write and get the help you need to articulate it clearly and compellingly.
-We will meet at the River Bend Bookshop for six Wednesdays: May 20, May 27, June 3, June 10, June 17, and June 24.
+We will meet online through ZOOM for six Wednesdays: May 20, May 27, June 3, June 10, June 17, and June 24.
 Space is limited.
 For writers of all skill levels.
 Cost: $240.
 (This workshop includes a visit from Andrew Julien, publisher of The Hartford Courant.
 Andrew will talk about The Courant’s Sunday section, Insight, which encourages personal stories from readers.)
 Contact: firstname.lastname@example.org.

 Bring written work; we will pull three names out of a hat to read for three-five minutes each.
 Questions?
 Please call the book shop at